chatasweetie/google-form-email-calendar/README.md

 The spreadsheet of the Google Form has a trigger that collects the data needed for the event, then creates a calendar event, invites members and then sends an email with the information.

-Step-by-step guide on connecting Google apps using this script at [Doing More with Google Form](http://chatasweetie.com/2016/10/26/doing-more-with-google-form-google-form-submit-sends-email-and-creates-google-calendar)
+Step-by-step guide on connecting Google apps using this script by [chatasweetie](https://chatasweetie.com/) on the post [Doing More with Google Form](http://chatasweetie.com/2016/10/30/doing-more-with-google-apps-google-form-submit-sends-email-and-creates-google-calendar)

 ### Screenshot